bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 But there is a little more, there is more flexibility by definition.
 Yeah.

-## Powerful Combination of Taproot and MuSig
+## Powerful Combination of Taproot and MuSig: Smart Contract or Spending Policy

 Tim Ruffing: 00:49:57